 Finally, It's best not to write statements like 'I love kids', or 'I'm a kind nice person, and especially avoid statements such as 'I've looked after my nephews and nieces or indeed any other family members.
 It's much better to write clear, concise and tangible facts that will demonstrate your nanny skills, ability and experience for the job.
 This can just as easily be presented with short bullet point statements as per the example below:

-Nannies work culture differences can vary, you will need to understand what a nanny is!
+Nannies work culture differences can vary, so to avoid under-selling yourself you will need to understand what is meant as a nanny in London!

 The words babysitter, Au-pair, or child-minder mean different things in different countries.
 For example, when you say you're a babysitter in Australia it usually means that you look after the children alone during the day, going through all the routine of the day and providing all of the child's care.
 However, in the UK the term babysitting is what happens when the parents go out for, say, a dinner in the evening and the sitter will sit in the home probably watching television or similar while the baby sleeps.
 A babysitter in the UK is often a young girl working for pocket money, so it's a term that will not give the right professional impression you will want to make!

 If you care for a child sole-charge all day or part-day then you are a nanny.
 You might be a part-time nanny, if it's just one or two days a week, or an ad-hoc nanny if the requirement is to work just every now and then, or a temporary nanny, but you are still a nanny and not a babysitter so please make sure this is clear on your nanny CV.

 Au-pair means Nanny in South Africa but not in the UK.
 An Au-pair is typically a young person who comes to learn the language, lives with the family and works alongside the parent for pocket money.
 They do not have much responsibility and are not considered as a professional nanny in the UK, so please change that job title if that expression has been used erroneously on your CV!